A message from Daniel

 Welcome to the latest edition of On the Hook.
 There’s plenty happening across the Heavy Lift business, and I’m pleased to share some of our recent highlights.

-Since my last update, we launched our new Stretch Reconciliation Action Plan 2026-2029, reaffirming our long-term commitment to reconciliation through meaningful action, stronger capability and deeper partnerships.
+Since my last update our new Stretch Reconciliation Action Plan 2026-2029 was launched, reaffirming our long-term commitment to reconciliation through meaningful action, stronger capability and deeper partnerships.
 I was honoured to attend the launch event held on the banks of the Derbal Yerrigan (Swan River).
 It was a genuinely meaningful experience, filled with culture and connection.
 Our Stretch RAP builds on the progress we’ve made and focuses on embedding reconciliation in a way that’s authentic and lasting.
 I encourage everyone to take the time to read the plan and reflect on how our everyday actions can help bring it to life.

 I’d like to acknowledge Paige Griffiths and Cameron Hausler, the newest additions to our Heavy Lift leadership team.
 Paige has stepped into the role of Operations Manager and brings 15 years of experience across the EC Division and a strong reputation built on major projects.
 Starting out as part of our undergraduate program, Paige has come a long way, and I have no doubt she will continue to step up in her new role.